-eConfirmations are automated text message and/or email reminders about upcoming appointments that also allow the patient to confirm their appointment.
+eConfirmations are automated text messages about upcoming appointments that also allow the patient to confirm their appointment.

 In eServices Setup, click Automated Messaging.

 When sending eConfirmations, the practice can send a confirmation code (e.g., reply C to confirm) or have the patient click a URL to confirm.

 eConfirmations can be activated or deactivated as needed.

 - To enable eConfirmations, click Activate eConfirmations.
 The eConfirmation row displays in green with a status of Active.

 - To disable eConfirmations, click Deactivate eConfirmations.
 The eConfirmations row displays in red with a status of Inactive.

 To edit an existing eConfirmation Rule, double-click a Confirmation Rule from the Automated Messaging Rules grid.
 To add a new rule, click Add eConfirmation.

 For information on adding and editing rules, see Edit Rule.